tristanls/control-rod/README.md

 rod.connect(); // adds the event handler as the handler for 'happening' event

 someEventEmitter.emit('happening', 'myParam');
-// console: happening happeend with param myParam
+// console: happening happened with param myParam

 rod.disconnect(); // removes the event handler